Lady Anne Spencer1

 Last Edited=29 Feb 2004

-Lady Anne Spencer was born in 1702.2 She was the daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill.1 She married William Bateman, 1st Viscount Bateman, son of Sir James Bateman and Esther Searle, in 1720.3 She died on 19 February 1769 at Cleveland Row, Middlesex, England.3 Her will (dated 6 April 1757) was probated on 27 February 1769.3
+Lady Anne Spencer was born in 1702.2 She was the daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill.1 She married William Bateman, 1st Viscount Bateman, son of Sir James Bateman and Esther Searle, in 1720.3 She died on 19 February 1769 at Cleveland Row, London, EnglandG.3 Her will (dated 6 April 1757) was proven (by probate) on 27 February 1769.3

 From 1720, her married name became Bateman.
-As a result of her marriage, Lady Anne Spencer was styled as Viscountess Bateman on 12 July 1725.
-As a result of her marriage, Lady Anne Spencer was styled as Dowager Viscountess Bateman in December 1744.
-She was godmother for George John Spencer, 2nd Earl Spencer at his baptism on 16 October 1758 at Wimbledon, London, England.4
+After her marriage, Lady Anne Spencer was styled as Viscountess Bateman on 12 July 1725.
+After her marriage, Lady Anne Spencer was styled as Dowager Viscountess Bateman in December 1744.
+She was godmother for George John Spencer, 2nd Earl Spencer at his baptism on 16 October 1758 at Wimbledon, London, EnglandG.4

 Child of Lady Anne Spencer and William Bateman, 1st Viscount Bateman